RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/5_active_filters_doc.rst

 	:name: loaded low pass filter
 	:align: center

-In both examples, load’s resistance has greater impact on filter’s performance when its resistance is smaller.
-If load has a huge resistance, it’s effect on filter’s characteristic is negligible.
-I’ve been using term resistance for the sake of simplicity but the same goes for capacitive and inductive loads though their exact effect is a bit different from resistor’s.
-To correct my previous sentence, if load’s impedance is huge, effect on filter’s characteristic will be negligible.

-Enter OpAmps
+The impact of load on filter performance is more significant when the load impedance is smaller.
+In contrast, if the load impedance is large, its effect on the filter's characteristics becomes negligible.
+It is worth noting that the term "resistance" has been used for simplicity, but the same principle applies to capacitive and inductive loads, although their exact impact may differ from that of resistive loads.

+OpAmp characteristics
 -----------------
-Huge impedance?
-Like huge input impedance?
-OpAmps have a huge input impedance!
-Buffering filter’s output with an OpAmp follower will in fact make sure that load doesn’t change filter’s characteristics.
-If you don’t trust me, I encourage to verify my claim but I won’t lose any more time on this solution, because there is a much better one just around the corner.
-Actually I will.
-Here’s the schematic:
+A large input impedance, such as that of an OpAmp, can prevent the load from affecting the characteristics of a filter.
+By buffering the filter's output with an OpAmp follower, the load is isolated and the filter's behavior remains unchanged.
+To verify this claim, one can perform calculations or simulations.
+However, there is an even better solution, which will be presented shortly.
+The following schematic shows the setup for using an OpAmp buffer:

 .. image:: img/5_LPF_bias.png
 	:name: active low pass filter